IMPORTANT INFORMATION ABOUT YOUR JURY

 Welcome to jury service for the United States District Court for the District of Utah.
 Jury service is an obligation of every citizen.
 The right to trial by a jury of our peers is guaranteed to each of us by the United States Constitution.
 We hope that you will find your term of service an interesting and satisfying experience.
 This pamphlet is intended to answer practical questions regarding your service.
 We look forward to welcoming you at the Court and appreciate your willingness to serve.

 Unfortunately, the Court does not have any parking reserved for jurors.
 You will be responsible for your initial parking costs when appearing for jury service; however, you will be reimbursed $8.00 per day for your parking expense.
-There are several parking lots that surround the United States Courthouse, the charge for parking in these lots vary from $5.00 to $15.00 a day.
+There are several parking lots that surround the US Courthouse, the charge for parking in these lots vary from $5.00 to $15.00 a day.
 There are currently several construction projects going on in the downtown area so the parking options change frequently.
 You may want to come early and shop around for the best parking area and rate.
 Be sure to pay for an entire day’s worth of parking because you may be required to be at the Court all day.
 Do not park at any parking meters as you will not be able to leave the courtroom in order to feed your meter.

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Wasatch Front may easily utilize the UTA TRAX light rail system, as well as the FrontRunner commuter rail line.
 The courthouse is located between the Courthouse Station and Galivian Center stops on the light rail system.
 Using public transportation will help you eliminate parking problems.

 The entrance to the United States Courthouse for the District of Utah is located on the corner of West Temple and 400 South.
 Once inside the building, proceed to the Jury Assembly room, located on the first floor, Room 1.301.
 The Jury Assembly room includes restrooms and a lounge.
-There is also a snack bar in the Courthouse located on the first floor.

 If you live over 80 miles, one way, from the Courthouse you may want to arrive in Salt Lake City a day before you are scheduled to report.
 Your meal and hotel costs will be reimbursed at the current daily government rate, plus the $40 jury duty allowance.
-You must submit a receipt from your hotel in order to reimbursed for your lodging costs; if you stay with a friend or relative, your daily reimbursement will be to cover your meals and incidentals only.
+You must submit a receipt from your hotel in order to be reimbursed for your lodging costs; if you stay with a friend or relative, your daily reimbursement will be to cover your meals and incidentals only.
 Please refer to the traveler information link for current rates.

 Juror compensation checks will be mailed to you within twenty days of your appearance date.
 The daily attendance fee of $40 is taxable income by the Internal Revenue Service, and should be reported on your tax return next year (in most instances a form 1099 will not be provided).